theopensystemslab/planx-new/doc/how-to/aws/how-to-setup-aws-s3-submissions.md

 2. Create 2x tokens for sending secure requests to the Power Automate webhook and add both encrypted values to:
   - `team_integrations.production_power_automate_api_key` & `team_integrations.staging_power_automate_api_key` via the production Hasura console
-  - See `how-to-generate-a-secret` for how to properly generate tokens and encrypt values
+  - See `how-to-generate-a-secret` and `how-to-add-a-team-secret` for how to properly generate tokens and encrypt values

 3. Create 2x tokens for downloading files from the PlanX S3 Bucket and add values to:
   - Root `.env.example` & `.env`, API's `.env.test` & `.env.test.example` as `FILE_API_KEY_{TEAM_SLUG}`